awsdocs/aws-global-accelerator-dev-guide/doc_source/auth-and-access-control.md

 Global Accelerator does not support resource\-based policies\.
 With resource\-based policies, you can attach a policy to a resource within the service\.
 Resource\-based policies include a `Principal` element to specify which IAM identities can access that resource\.

 **Authorization based on tags**
-Global Accelerator does not support authorization\-based tags\.
+Global Accelerator supports authorization\-based tags\.
 This feature allows you to use [resource tags](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in the condition of a policy\.

 **Temporary credentials**
 Global Accelerator supports temporary credentials\.
 With temporary credentials, you can sign in with federation, assume an IAM role, or assume a cross\-account role\.
 You obtain temporary security credentials by calling AWS STS API operations such as [https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.